- Scope and relevance

 A good review is succinct, well organised, constructive and diplomatic.
 It describes what is interesting and significant about a manuscript, how the manuscript might be improved and, if the manuscript is not publishable, why the flaws are fatal.

-Reviews for Marine & Freshwater Research consist of three sections:
+Reviews for Marine and Freshwater Research consist of three sections: